DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ~~~

-Everything is pretty straightforward here, in the GET actions we load tasks from database and output their data transfer objects.
+Everything is pretty straightforward here:

+- in the GET actions we load tasks from database and output their data transfer objects
-In the PUT/POST actions we're getting DTOs as an input, converting it to a Task model and saving changes to the DB Context.
+- in the PUT/POST actions we're getting DTOs as an input, converting it to a Task model and saving changes to the DB Context

 Now let's do the same for the links.

 ###Link Controller

-After that we'll create an empty Web API Controller for links:
+We'll create an empty Web API Controller for links like this:

 {{snippet Controllers/LinkController.cs}}
 ~~~js
 using System;